toneloc/stable-channels/README.md

 ## Rationale and Challenges

 The most valuable stablecoins today are Tether and USDC.
-These stablecoins hold their value in cash and bonds.
-This cash and these bonds have custodians.
-These custodians are centralized companies and may be forced to freeze these assets or revoke banking access.
-Either of these may mark the effective failure of that stablecoin to retain its purchasing power.
+These stablecoins hold their value in fiat: cash and bonds.
+This cash and these bonds have fiat custodians.
+These fiat custodians are centralized companies that may be forced to freeze these assets or revoke banking access.
+Either of these scenarios mark a liveness failure of that stablecoin to retain its purchasing power, or worse.

 Stable Channels intends to provide a more socially scalable solution.
 Stable Channels, as a solution, is self-custodial, has no token or token issuer, and intends to give a real-time, streaming finance experience for its users.
+The vision is to create a self-custoodial derivatives exchange where users can hedge or lever up their Bitcoin exposure.

-Stable Channels faces challenges.
 Stable Channels inherit many of the challenges of the Lightning Network.
-One challeges is that with Lightning, bitcoin is held in an online wallet.
+One challeges is that with Lightning, Bitcoin is held in an online wallet.
 Another challenges is that both nodes must always be online.
 Yet another challenge is getting trustworthy price feeds.
-Finally, there are various cyber and social engineering attacks that we can envision.
+Finally, there are various potential cyber and social engineering attacks.

-The Stable Channels approach is that while all of these failure modes and attacks are plausible, it is only by building a USD experience on top of <i>only bitcoin</i> that we can give users the best USD-like experience.
+The Stable Channels approach is that while all of these failure modes and attacks are plausible, it is only by building a USD experience on top of <i>only bitcoin</i> that we can, over the longterm, give users the best derivatives trading experience.

 For those users who want USD experience and are Americans, we recommmend FDIC-insured bank accounts.
+For those users who want Bitcoin exposure, we recommend simply HODLing spot Bitcoin.

 ## Interactive channel open workflow